 I did that race before, that race was based out of Fayetville, West Virginia.
 Boy, I bet it is cold there right now.
 Maybe I should start adventure racing again?
 Again back to the debate.
 If I just wait for this phone call, maybe it will warm up enough to bike.
 Then I will get some seriously sweet Pisgah single track: almost nobody out there, full option of seasonal trails.
 The sun is shining bright through the window as I write maybe it is already warming up.
 Maybe I will bike.

 Or maybe, I should run I just walked outside and they were not lying about the wind chill factor.
 Also I am suppose to be pre running the Pisgah Running Adventure Race for Eric Weaver in the next couple weeks.
 The extra running miles today would help with that endeavor.
-Well at least I got that Five Ten shoe review done this morning, while trying to write this blog.
 That way when people ask me at the bar today what I did beyond replying, “lived the dream” (went for a trail run in Pisgah? or biked some sweet Pisgah single track? this is the question of the mental debate so I yet to have an answer).
 I can say I wrote a Five Ten Canyoneer shoe review.
 At least I am amusing myself as I write this blog.

 Oh look Native is throwing a thank you party for the locals only project.
 Brevard won best small outdoor town.
 That is the same weekend I need to recert my WFR, that will be a busy winter weekend, maybe that is why I have not taken my yearly adventure to a far away land, preferably somewhere warm.
 Okay back to the real question sweet Pisgah Trail Run or shredding Pisgah single track?